molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 Note that the folders are always online (in state `REG`) and as such you can always browse folders and check file permissions and their metadata information.

-### 4.2.
-Normal workflow and changing the data states
+### 3. Normal workflow of uploading and managing states of the data

 1. Become the data manager
    ```